White and Black in chess: History

+Early descriptions of chess, such as the Versus de scachis, usually describe the pieces as red and white, with black and white pieces coming later.

 As Howard Staunton observed, "In the earlier ages of chess, the board was simply divided into sixty-four squares, without any difference of colour".
 The checkering of the squares was a European innovation, introduced in the thirteenth century.

 The convention of White having the first move is much more recent than that.
 François-André Danican Philidor in the original (1749) edition of his famous treatise Analyse du jeu des Échecs cited a game in which Black moved first.
 Johann Horny, in a book published in Germany in 1824, wrote that Black moves first.
 Phillip Sergeant wrote in his book A History of British Chess of the great Alexander McDonnell (1798–1835), remembered today for his series of matches with Labourdonnais: He preferred to have Black, as first player as well as second ... this was a common fad in his day, which persisted with a great number of players, as a study of the Chess Players' Chronicle and other magazines shows.
 Some sources report that in the Immortal Game (Anderssen–Kieseritzky, offhand game, London 1851), one of the most famous games in history, Anderssen had the Black pieces but moved first.
 He also took the Black pieces but moved first in the sixth, eighth, and tenth games of his famous 1858 match against Paul Morphy.
 Each of those games began 1.a3 e5 2.c4, when Anderssen was effectively playing the Sicilian Defense with an extra tempo.

 As late as the mid-to-late 19th century, the practice of White moving first had not yet become standard.
 George Walker in his popular treatise The Art of Chess-Play: A New Treatise on the Game of Chess (4th edition 1846), set forth the rules of London's St George's Chess Club in June 1841.
 "Law III" provided that the player who moved first had the choice of color; if the players played more games at the same sitting, the first move would alternate, but each player would continue to use the same colored pieces as he had in the first game.
 Staunton observed in 1871 that "many players still cultivate the foolish habit of playing exclusively with one colour."